AvinashBisram/Data-Collection/MyAnimeList Web Scraping/README.md

 Viewing the Project
 --------------------
-The main file for this project is located in root of the repository named _[MAL Data Collection (Scraping).ipynb](MAL%20Data%20Collection%20(Scraping).ipynb)_.
+The main file for this project is located in the root of this repository named _[MAL Data Collection (Scraping).ipynb](MAL%20Data%20Collection%20(Scraping).ipynb)_.
 If you have **Jupyter Notebooks** installed, you can download the .ipynb file and view it there.
 If not, you can view the project using Google Colaboratory [here](https://colab.research.google.com/github/AvinashBisram/Data-Collection/blob/master/MyAnimeList%20Web%20Scraping/MAL%20Data%20Collection%20(Scraping).ipynb).
 **Note:** Executing all cells in the main project file will create 1 CSV and 2 HTML files on your computer.